Our business model

 What we do

-We have customer service teams which include a dedicated customer relationship manager who is assigned to each customer prior to the home being handed over, and who carries on as the contact with various check-ins with the customer once they have moved in.
+We have customer service teams that include a Customer relationship manager specifically assigned to each customer before the home is handed over, and who carries on as the contact, with various check-ins with the customer once they have moved in.
 This helps build trust between us, our customers and our site teams.
-It also improves communication and helps to ensure customers’ needs are met.
+It also improves communication and helps ensure we meet customers’ needs.

 How we add value